-In asymmetric encryption, one public and one private key or pair of keys is used for data encryption and decryption to protect data from an unwanted person.
+In asymmetric encryption, one public and one private key or pair of keys are used for data encryption and decryption to protect data from an unwanted person.
 A cryptographic key is a public key that a sender or any person uses to encrypt a message so that the receiver can only decrypt it with his private key.

 Asymmetric encryption is used in encrypted emails and cryptocurrencies by browsers to verify e-signatures and digital signatures or establish a secure network connection.
 TLS stands for transport layer security, and SSL stands for secure sockets layer, mainly depending on asymmetric encryption.

-Basically, PKI resolves a challenge.
-The key belongs to the same person who received the key by verifying the identity of people, machines, and applications used for encryption and decryption by using digital certificates.
+PKI resolves a challenge.
+The key belongs to the same person who received the key by verifying the identity of people, machines, and applications used for encryption and decryption using digital certificates.
 So there are no chances that encrypted messages can be decrypted or received by the person sitting as the “man of the middle.”

-What Are The Most Secure Encryption Algorithms?
+What are the most Secure Encryption Algorithms?